This post may contain affiliate links. Please read the disclosure policy to learn more.

 Why Do I Love This Blueberry Syrup Recipe?

-Simple syrup consists of sugar and water, infused with ingredients such as fresh fruit, herbs and spices.
+In its most basic form, simple syrup consists of sugar and water.
+It is often infused with ingredients such as fresh fruit, herbs, and spices, like cranberries, rose petals, or pieces of fresh ginger.

-This simple syrup requires only three ingredients—granulated sugar, water, and blueberries—and about 15 minutes of prep time, plus an hour or to cool the syrup.
-It’s also a great make-ahead recipe.
-Simple syrup will last for several weeks when stored in an airtight container in the fridge.
+It’s also the perfect make-ahead recipe—blueberry simple syrup will last for several weeks when stored in an airtight container in the fridge.

 How to Make Blueberry Syrup